7 Best Grind & Brew Coffee Makers

-While it is large compared to a standard drip brewer, it’s actually quite compact for an espresso machine.
+While it is large compared to a standard drip brewer, it’s actually quite compact for an espresso machine with grinder.
 And it has a true classic look with nearly everything stainless.
 That is accented by the clean face that has knobs and buttons rather than a fancy display.

 The indicators and adjustment knobs might take a little while to get used to, but the system is so easy to use, you likely won’t even notice that not everything has a clear label.